Univdev99/React-auction-demo/README.md

     * []_SERVER_SSH_PASSWORD
   ([] can be STAGING or PRODUCTION)
 - In terminal, run `fab staging bootstrap` or `fab production bootstrap` to set up server environment.
+  * Important: this command will output public key of SSH key pair generated on this server.
+You must add this public key to the git repo account.
 - Connect via SSH to the server.
 - Copy `backend/charibin/docker_settings.py.example` to `backend/charibin/docker_settings.py` and fill necessary variables
   These variables should be filled: